 Prevents plaque buildup and stink

-Emily Stein, Ph.D. is a subject matter expert and key opinion leader in oral microbiome research and development worldwide.
+Emily Stein, Ph.D., is a subject matter expert and key opinion leader in oral microbiome research and development worldwide.
 Presenting at the following conferences and summits: